 - Only one set of recovery media can be created.
-Handle these recovery tools carefully, and keep them in a safe place. - HP Recovery Manager examines the computer and determines the required media storage capacity. - To create recovery media, use one of the following options: - NOTE: If the computer does not have a recovery partition, HP Recovery Manager displays the Windows Create a Recovery Drive feature.
-Follow the on-screen instructions to create a recovery image on a blank USB flash drive or hard drive. - If your computer has an optical drive with DVD writer capability, be sure to use only high-quality blank DVD-R, DVD+R, DVD-R DL, or DVD+R DL discs.
+Handle these recovery tools carefully, and keep them in a safe place. - HP Recovery Manager examines the computer and determines the required media storage capacity. - To create recovery media, use one of the following options:

+- If your computer has an optical drive with DVD writer capability, be sure to use only high-quality blank DVD-R, DVD+R, DVD-R DL, or DVD+R DL discs.
 Do not use rewritable discs such as CD±RW, DVD±RW, double-layer DVD±RW, or BD-RE (rewritable Blu-ray) discs, which are not compatible with HP Recovery Manager software. - If your computer does not include an integrated optical drive with DVD writer capability, you can use an external optical drive (purchased separately) to create recovery discs, as described above.
 If an external optical drive is used, you must connect it directly to a USB port on the computer.
-It cannot be connected to a USB port on an external device, such as a USB hub. - To create a recovery flash drive, use a high-quality blank USB flash drive. - Be sure that the computer is connected to AC power before you begin creating the recovery media. - The creation process can take an hour or more.
+It cannot be connected to a USB port on an external device, such as a USB hub. - To create a recovery USB flash drive, use a high-quality blank USB flash drive. - Be sure that the computer is connected to AC power before you begin creating the recovery media. - The creation process can take an hour or more.
 Do not interrupt this process. - If necessary, you can exit the program before you have finished creating all of the recovery media.
-HP Recovery Manager will finish the current DVD or flash drive.
+HP Recovery Manager will finish the current DVD or USB flash drive.
 The next time you start HP Recovery Manager, you will be prompted to continue.